 Houses promote positive relationships with teachers and students and give students an attachment to the school not just for academic success but for personal growth.
 Happy and engaged students lead to positive personal and academic achievement which ultimately leads to happy teachers and a positive school environment.

 Inter-House Competitions: We have a diverse range of House events such as arts days, spelling bees, chess competitions, sports days, swimming galas, and other competitions organised by primary and academic departments.

-Inter-House Competitions can take form in a variety of ways, as a whole school, middle and senior or as separate primary, middle and senior.
+Inter-House Competitions can take form in a variety of ways, as a whole school or separate as primary and senior.
 The competitions are designed to suit all, not just the academic and athletic.
 Students contribute to the organisation and running of competitions so that there is something for everyone.
 Inter-House competitions are an opportunity for students to enjoy and engage in friendly competition.
 It enables them to feel a sense of belonging and involvement with different students across the year groups by participating in school events.

 House Points: Central to our rewards system, as a daily occurrence, teachers award House Points to encourage their effort and moral choices, as well as their academic achievement.
 Students are rewarded for doing their best in all areas of the curriculum and their personal development.
 House Points are an immediate reward and students should be made aware of the reasons for receiving them.
 We use ClassCharts as a visual and interactive system to record and track the House Points of individual students.

 Positivity, encouragement, recognition and reward should be the driving force behind behavioural management in our school.
 It is essential to recognise that all pupils are capable of achieving House Points for attitude to learning, as this aspect of school life is always judged against a student’s level of ability.
 House points are entered onto the student record and acknowledged as a fine achievement for any one individual.
 House Points are highly valued and count towards the overall House Cup